 I’m a storyteller.
 This is my inheritance from my grandmother; she learned her skills from her mother and her eight older sisters.
-My grandmother planted words, like seeds, into my soul, she spun story-threads, she knitted their gossamer into jumpers, crochet them into lace-shawls.
+My grandmother planted words, like seeds, into my soul, she spun story-threads, she knitted their gossamer into jumpers, crocheted them into lace-shawls.
 Her tales edged curtains, hemmed handkerchiefs, slipped through the eye-of-the-needle and grew into flowers on plump pillows and tablecloths.
 She wound them around my fingers as I struggled to master knitting needles and the rhythm of the crochet hook; she spooned them into my coffee and stirred them round and round …

 and I learned there is nothing life can throw at us that cannot be answered with a story.